MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

 audience: Admin
 ---

-# Relationship Intelligence Power BI report
+# Relationship intelligence report

 _These templates are only available as part of a Microsoft service engagement._

 Workplace Analytics Azure Templates includes the Relationship Intelligence Power BI report.
-You can use this report to analyze relationships your organization has with collaborators external to the company, such as customer or partner relationships.
+You can use this report to analyze relationships your organization has with collaborators external to the company, such as relationships with customers or partners.

 Workplace Analytics has a variety of measures to help you visualize and analyze formal and informal relationships within your organization, this report can help you understand how internal groups are communicating and spending their time with external collaborators.